 Ninety days later, the numbers were in: the equivalent of three to four full-time hires, handed back to a team of fifteen.
 Do that math — it's a quarter of their entire capacity, returned.
 Thousands of open items, sorted and surfaced on a board that lands every Monday without anyone touching it.
 A business's worth of scattered knowledge, turned into something that gets sharper every week instead of walking out the door.

 Nobody got hired to do it.
-And every figure on this page was checked against the firm's own files before we'd let it near a headline.
+And every figure was checked against the firm's own files before we'd let it near a headline.
+That was the first verified deployment — the system has only compounded since: today it returns five full-time hires of capacity for every team of ten.
+Fifty percent bigger is the floor — running like twice the size is where it compounds.

-If your business serves a book of clients and runs on work that repeats, this is for you — whether you're a team of ten or a team of fifty.
+If your business serves a book of clients and runs on work that repeats, this is for you — whether you run a team, run yourself as a team, or are adding your first AI agents.
 The shape of the problem doesn't change.
 Only the labels do.

 Two hours, live, hands-on.
 We don't lecture at you — we build alongside you, and you walk out with a real foundation in place.